zchee/golang-wiki/Modules.md

    * There are no exceptions to the rule "packages with different import paths are different packages" (including vendoring has been refined in full module mode to also adhere to this rule).
    * For example, if the `go` tool is in full module mode and `foo` is a v2+ module, then `import "foo"` is asking for a v1 version of `foo` vs. `import "foo/v2"` is asking for a v2 version of `foo`.

+### Can a module depend on a different version of itself?

+A module can depend on a different major version of itself: by-and-large, this is comparable to depending on a different module.
+This can be useful for different reasons, including to allow a major version of a module to be implemented as a shim around a different major version.

+In addition, a module can depend on a different major version of itself in a cycle, just as two completely different modules can depend on each other in a cycle.

+However, if you are not expecting a module to depend on a different version of itself, it can be a sign of a mistake.
+For example, .go code intending to import a package from a v3 module might be missing the required `/v3` in the import statement.
+That mistake can manifest as a v3 module depending on the v1 version of itself.

+If you are surprised to see a module to depend on a different version of itself, it can be worthwhile to review the ["Semantic Import Versioning"](https://github.com/golang/go/wiki/Modules#semantic-import-versioning) section above along with the FAQ ["What can I check if I am not seeing the expected version of a dependency?"](https://github.com/golang/go/wiki/Modules#what-can-i-check-if-i-am-not-seeing-the-expected-version-of-a-dependency).

+It continues to be a constraint that two _packages_ may not depend on each other in a cycle.

 ## FAQS — Multi-Module Repositories

 ### What are multi-module repositories?